Does Arkansas have state overtime laws that are different from federal law?

 Does Arkansas have a minimum wage that is different from federal law?

-Effective January 1, 2016, the state minimum wage in Arkansas is $8.00 per hour, which is more than the federal minimum wage of $7.25 per hour.
-The minimum wage will increase to $8.50 per hour on January 1, 2017.
+The state minimum wage in Arkansas is $8.50 per hour, which is more than the federal minimum wage of $7.25 per hour.

 Generally, employers cannot use other costs of employment to decrease the minimum wage required.
 Employers cannot reduce the minimum wage by the cost to provide and maintain uniforms.
 Employers, however, can use tips and gratuities to reduce the minimum wage required to $2.63 per hour.
 Employers can decrease the minimum wage by the cost of meals and lodging by up to $0.30 per hour.